 A project's compliance with these rules is assessed by the relevant authority for the building permit.

 Subject to the activity operated in the building, other authorisations may be required, such as: a specific authorisation if the contemplated building is to be used for certain activity purposes, a specific authorisation to operate a commercial activity and a specific authorisation for establishments open to the public.

 Planning permission can be challenged by interested third parties before administrative courts for non-compliance with applicable rules.
-Most recent legislative and regulatory provisions, including Decree No. 2018-617 of 17 July 2018 and Law No. 2018-1021 of 23 November 2018 on the evolution of housing, planning and digital technology (ELAN), aim at improving the processing of claims against planning permissions.
+Most recent legislative and regulatory provisions, including Decree No. 2018-617 of 17 July 2018 and the above-mentioned Law No. 2018-1021 of 23 November 2018, aim at improving the processing of claims against planning permissions.
 These texts provide for the acceleration of the process of request and the limitation of abuse of process through many measures such as the crystallisation of legal grounds of the claim, the obligation for the claimant to communicate the elements allowing to appreciate his or her interest to file a claim and measures encouraging the judge to allow the regularisation of irregular planning permissions whenever possible and to dismiss improper claim.